Jamnic98/jstimpson/README.md

 # Portfolio Website

-A full-stack web application showcasing my coding projects, 3D modelling work, and running statistics.
+A full-stack web application showcasing my coding projects, 3D modelling work, and activity statistics.

 ## Overview

-This website has evolved over several years to become a dynamic, full-stack platform for displaying my work and tracking running data.
+This website has evolved over several years to become a dynamic, full-stack platform for displaying my work and tracking activity data.
 The first version was a simple React single-page application styled with CSS.
 Over time, the site has been rebuilt and extended with modern technologies to improve performance, maintainability, and interactivity.

 Key improvements include: